thisisqubika-archive/moonitor/README.md

 sbt-native-packager to easily create installation packages.

 ## Building and running

+### Requirements
+In order to build and run this project as is, you need Java 8 and [sbt](http://www.scala-sbt.org/).
+The Java 8 requirement is due to the Typesafe Config library version.
+If you want to use Java 7, downgrade the config library version with the property defined in `build.sbt` [here](/build.sbt#L10).

 If you just want to run a single instance from sbt, execute `run` from the specific subproject you want to run.
 For example:
 ```
 $ sbt